novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-110.md

 So, if this part could be directed differently, the small flap of a butterfly's wings might quell the storm of the financial crisis.

-‘And for Ah-young, I'll let it slide this time.’
+‘For Ah-young's sake, I'll let it slide this time.’

 Last year, and this year.